hearthandsinc/challenges/ai/readme.md

 these decisions alone, but we will challenge the understanding of the trade-offs you make.

-This challenge contains a Go/PostgreSQL/Qdrant boilerplate that you can use as a starting point:
+To save time, we also provide a Go/PostgreSQL/Qdrant boilerplate that you can use as a starting point:
-- start the stack with `docker-compose up`
+- start the stack with `cd ./ai && docker-compose up`
-- start the backend with `go run .`
+- start the backend with `cd ./ai && go run .`

 Functional requirements: